The Dance Celebration Student Discovery Series

 Duration: Typically, performances last approximately two and a half to three hours with one 15-minute intermission.
 Afterwards, there is usually an optional “talkback” question-and-answer session with the actors, who are quite knowledgable about the play and their characters, as well as acting in general.
 This is usually an excellent part of the experience, so allow time for it if you can.

 Lunch: Please note, there are no lunch facilities available.
 Because there is limited gathering space, please make meal arrangements elsewhere for before or after the performance.
 Usually, you can/should bring a small snack/lunch and eat it during the very brief intermission.
 Because the church may be using the rooms downstairs for programming, or setting them up for something later in the day, you should assume that we will not be able to use these rooms during intermission.
 Expect to eat standing up in the lobby, in about 10 minutes; plan your food choices accordingly!
 No eating in the theater, please, or in any of the large rooms downstairs.
-Pack your lunches in small containers; the box office cannot hold them for you.
+Pack your lunches in small containers you can put under your seat; the box office cannot hold them for you.

 2111 Sansom Street, Philadelphia, PA 19103.
 The theater is in a church.
 They usually have a sandwich-style sign or a flag out front.
 There is a parking garage next door, and one across the street.
 I've been told there is a cheaper one down the street, but I'm not sure where.
 Parking details and directions are at the theater's web site - see "plan your visit" in the upper right corner.

 For over 15 years, the UnSkate has been hosted by Unschoolers & Others.
 U&O is an inclusive group of parents who welcome all styles of homeschooling/unschooling methods.
 All are invited to join in the monthly Unskate.

 You do not need to be a member of the group in order to skate.
 So feel free to come out, bring a friend or two and have fun.